danbev/learning-openssl/notes/tls1.3.md

           Extension extensions<8..2^16-1>;
       } ClientHello;
 ```
-And we can see an example of an actual packet below:
+And we can see an example of an actual packet below which is sent in clear text:
 ```text
 Transmission Control Protocol, Src Port: 33540, Dst Port: 7777, Seq: 1, Ack: 1, Len: 217
 Transport Layer Security